Dr. Jody Heymann

 asprague (at) ph.ucla.edu

-Aleta Sprague is a Senior Legal Analyst at WORLD, where she leads WORLD’s written and transmedia communications and examines the intersections among constitutional rights, case law, and national policy development in advancing social and economic equality across different legal systems.
-Previously, Aleta was a policy analyst at New America, a public policy think tank, where her research focused on poverty, access to public assistance programs, and financial inclusion for low-income communities.
-She also previously served as a Bill Emerson National Hunger Fellow with the Idaho Hunger Relief Task Force.
+Aleta has co-authored two books, several book chapters in edited volumes, and dozens of peer-reviewed articles and opinion pieces.
+Her policy writing has appeared in outlets including the Washington Post, the Atlantic, and CNN, and she has presented WORLD’s research at meetings and conferences around the world.
+Previously, Aleta was a policy analyst at a public policy think tank where her research focused on poverty, access to basic income and public assistance programs, and financial inclusion for low-income communities.
 Aleta received her BA in Anthropology and French from New York University and her JD from UCLA School of Law, where she focused on international law and human rights and completed a specialization in Critical Race Studies.
 She is a member of the California and New York state bars.

 Pam Stek